Information for students, faculty and staff regarding COVID-19. (Updated: 29 May 2020)

 I am a comparative political sociologist who studies environmental policy and politics, economic globalization, trust, and social science research methods—and the relationships among them.

-Expertise: (1) Development of attitudes (tolerance/prejudice), empathy and cross-ethnic friendships (2) The role of social contexts (family, friends, school) in youth development
+Marta's expertise: (1) Adolescents' anti-immigrant attitudes (tolerance/prejudice), empathy, cross-ethnic friendships (2) Social contexts (family, friends, school) in adolescents' development.

-I am a research fellow in the Department of Sociology.
+I am an associate professor in the Department of Sociology.
 My research interests lie broadly in political sociology, with an emphasis on immigration, nationalism, and the welfare state.

 I am interested in the ways in which individuals create cultures of resistance and subordination.
 My research integrates environmental labour studies and gender studies.